DevAlves1993/AndroidOSms/README.md

     	String date = bundleHeader.get(GenerateService.DATE);
     }

+Mark:In order to send SMS since our API, you must first of all buy a bundle SMS with Orange.In order to to facilitate the integration of API, you have the possiblity to buy a bundle "statter".

 #### How consulted numbers sms remainder :

 The RemainderSMS object it is the representation object of JSon response returned by orange smsAPI having sent a request of consultation of remaining SMS.